abbassix/ContextualConv/README.md

 ## 🔍 When to Use

-Use `ContextualConv2d` when you need:
+Use `ContextualConv` when you need:

-- Feature maps that are modulated by external signals (e.g., class labels, embeddings, latent vectors).
+- Feature maps influenced by external signals (e.g., class embeddings, latent codes).

-- Dynamic filtering or conditioning without spatial variation.
+- Global conditioning of convolutional outputs without spatial variation.

-- A custom convolutional layer you can fully inspect and modify.
+- Interpretable, customizable convolutional logic using explicit matrix ops.

 ---